justi-lai/CodeArch/README.md

-# CodeScribe: The Code Archaeology Assistant
+# CodeArch: Code Archaeology Assistant

 ## How It Works

 ### Code Archaeology Workflow

 1. **Select Code**: Highlight any block of code in a Git repository
-2. **Right-Click**: Choose "CodeScribe: Analyze Selection" from the context menu
+2. **Right-Click**: Choose "CodeArch: Analyze Selection" from the context menu
-3. **Evolution Tracking**: CodeScribe uses `git blame` to identify which commits modified those exact lines
+3. **Evolution Tracking**: CodeArch uses `git blame` to identify which commits modified those exact lines
 4. **Smart Diff Extraction**: For each commit, extracts only the diff hunks that intersected with your selection
 5. **AI Analysis**: Feeds commit messages, surrounding code context, and PR information to your chosen AI provider
 6. **Confident Results**: Get definitive explanations of why the code exists and how it evolved

-**CodeScribe** is a VS Code extension that transforms code investigation from a time-consuming manual process into a single, seamless action.
+**CodeArch** is a VS Code extension that transforms code investigation from a time-consuming manual process into a single, seamless action.
 By highlighting any block of code, developers can instantly receive a rich, AI-powered narrative history that explains the "why" behind the code using advanced evolution-based git analysis with support for multiple AI providers including Gemini, OpenAI, Claude, and Hugging Face.

 ## Key Features